-Persons speaking during Public Comment may address the Metro Finance Committee on any subject matter within the jurisdiction of the Metro Finance Committee that is not listed as an agenda item.
+Persons speaking during Public Comment may address the Metro Commission/ Metro Wastewater JPA on any subject matter within the jurisdiction of the Metro Commission and/or Metro Wastewater JPA that is not listed as an agenda item.
 Comments are limited to three (3) minutes.
-Please complete a Speaker Slip and submit it prior to the meeting.
+Please complete a Speaker Slip and submit it prior to the start of the meeting.